JaylynneCM/Monterroso-Data-Science-Portfolio/README.md

 # Monterroso-Data-Science-Portfolio
 🤗 Code and projects for Introduction to Data Science 🤗

-Projects are organized within folders of:
+⭐️ Projects consist of :
   - EDA
   - Visualizations
   - Models